 We have experienced, and may continue to experience, rapid growth and organizational change, which has placed, and may continue to place, significant demands on our management and our operational and financial resources.
-We may also seek growth opportunities through strategic acquisitions and partnerships.
 Additionally, our organizational structure may become more complex as we improve our operational, financial and management controls, as well as our reporting systems and procedures.
 We may require significant capital expenditures and the allocation of valuable management resources to grow and change in these areas.
 We must effectively increase our headcount and continue to effectively train and manage our employees.
 We will be unable to manage our business effectively if we are unable to alleviate the strain on resources caused by growth in a timely and successful manner.
 If we fail to effectively manage our anticipated growth, the quality of our services may suffer, which could negatively affect our brand and reputation and harm our ability to attract and retain Medical Groups, Privia Providers, patients and employees.
-If we fail to evaluate and execute new business opportunities properly, we may not achieve anticipated benefits and may incur increased costs.